supposedly/nutshell/README.md

 n_states: 5
 symmetries: rotate4reflect
 ```

 In addition, the `symmetries` directive can be used multiple times within a file, allowing the writer to switch symmetries
 partway through a rule.
 During transpilation, differently-symmetried transitions will be expanded into the "lowest"
 (least-expressive) Golly symmetry type specified overall.

 ### Transitions
-Semicolons are allowed alongside commas to separate different cellstates, and as a visual aid their use as a "final" separator
+Semicolons are allowed alongside commas to separate different terms, and as a visual aid their use as a "final" separator
 (that is, separating a transition from its resultant cellstate) is strongly encouraged.
 ```rb
 # Nutshell